-The theorems above provide a complete phase diagram of the asymptotic behavior of the process in the case of two types.
-To illustrate this, see Figure~\ref{fig:phase}, which shows phase diagrams for $m=3$ and $m=4$ when there is no bias towards either color, i.e., when $p_k + p_{m-k} = 1$ for all $0 \leq k \leq m$.
+The theorems above provide a complete phase diagram of the asymptotic behaviour of the process in the case of two types.
+To illustrate this, see Figure~\ref{fig:phase}, which shows phase diagrams for $m=3$ and $m=4$ when there is no bias towards either colour, i.e., when $p_k + p_{m-k} = 1$ for all $0 \leq k \leq m$.
 This condition implies that $P\left( z \right) = - P \left( 1 - z \right)$ and so $1/2 \in Z_P$, but $1/2$ need not be a limit point (see Fig.~\ref{fig:polynomial}).

-\textbf{Coexistence.} In particular, the theorems above show that in many cases the two colors coexist in the limit.
-Indeed, since $P(0) = \frac{1}{2}p_0$ and $P(1) = \frac{1}{2} \left( p_m - 1 \right)$, $p_0 = 0$ or $p_m = 1$ is necessary for one of the colors to asymptotically take over the network.
-Whenever $p_0 > 0$ and $p_m < 1$ the two colors coexist in the limit, and thus our model provides a theoretical understanding of coexistence in preferential attachment networks.
+\textbf{Coexistence.} In particular, the theorems above show that in many cases the two colours coexist in the limit.
+Indeed, since $P(0) = \frac{1}{2}p_0$ and $P(1) = \frac{1}{2} \left( p_m - 1 \right)$, $p_0 = 0$ or $p_m = 1$ is necessary for one of the colours to asymptotically take over the network.
+Whenever $p_0 > 0$ and $p_m < 1$ the two colours coexist in the limit, and thus the model provides a theoretical understanding of coexistence in preferential attachment networks.

-A natural extension of the model is to consider more than two colors.
-For clarity of presentation, we postpone the discussion of this until later: see Section~\ref{sec:many} for a description of the model with many colors and the corresponding results and conjectures.
+A natural extension of the model is to consider more than two colours.
+For clarity of presentation, we postpone the discussion of this until later: see Section~\ref{sec:many} for a description of the model with many colours and the corresponding results and conjectures.